 On this page you can find several interesting tidbits of information about the Alice books.

 All the involved persons remember the 4th July, the day the story arose, as a beautiful sunny day.
-However, Helmut Gernsheim, the historian from the Victorian photography and author of the book ‘Lewis Carroll, photographer’, found out that this day was not sunny or beautiful at all; it was ‘cool and rather wet’.
+However, Helmut Gernsheim, the historian from the Victorian photography and author of the book ‘Lewis Carroll, photographer’, found out that this day was not sunny or beautiful at all; according to him it was ‘cool and rather wet’.

 Dodgson rarely publicly acknowledged that he was also Lewis Carroll.
 He seldom signed his books, and never gave away his portrait.

 Dodgson did acknowledge his pen name among his friends (especially in the letters to his child-friends which he signed with that name) but publicly denied any connection with the Alice books.
 He made some exceptions though, especially when he thought the name ‘Lewis Carroll’ would facilitate his reception when meeting new people.

 He regularly returned strangers’ mail addressed to him as Lewis Carroll with a printed leaflet that asserted, “Mr. Dodgson is so frequently addressed by strangers on the quite unauthorized assumption that he claims or at any rate acknowledges the authorship of books not published under his name, that he has found it necessary to print this, once and for all, as an answer to all such applications.
 He neither claims or acknowledges any connection with any pseudonym, or with any book that is not published under his own name.”

 (source: Rackin, D., Alice’s Adventures in Wonderland and Through the Looking-Glass.
 Nonsense, Sense and Meaning, 1991, p.15)

 The story runs that Queen Victoria, after she had enjoyed ‘Alice in Wonderland’, wrote to Dodgson because she wanted to read more of his work.
 To her great surprise she received his most recent mathematic book.